 Because the implementation process is so essential, finding a team that can support you through training and support will make or break the success of your software.

-At Paradigm Software, we help you find and implement weighing and routing solutions to fit your company's needs.
+At Paradigm Software L.L.C.™, we help you find and implement weighing and routing solutions to fit your company's needs.
 Our company can manage your dispatches, fees and transportation tracking.
-We help provide solutions to companies that want to maximize their productivity and efficiency.
+Our software solution, WeighStation™, helps companies that want to maximize their productivity and efficiency.